Group Administration in Linux

 - Bash_logout Defines any commands that should be executed before the users log out

 - One last file to look at is /etc/login.defs.
-This file controls specifies relating to system wide user logins and passwords.
+This file control specifies relating to system-wide user logins and passwords.

 - Create a file to hold the report script: